Multiscale matrix pencils for separable reconstruction problems: Introduction

+of the building blocks $\exp(\phi_i t)$ in \eqref{prony} that allows to split the nonlinear interpolation problem \eqref{prony} into two numerical linear algebra problems, namely the separate computation of the nonlinear parameters $\phi_i$ from a generalized eigenvalue problem on the one hand and the linear coefficients $\alpha_i$ from a structured linear system on the other.

-More recently, problem statement \eqref{prony} was partially generalized, on the one hand to the use of non-standard polynomial bases such as the Pochhammer basis and Chebyshev and Legendre polynomials \cite{La.Sa:spa:95,Gi.La.ea:sym:04,Imamo,Potts:14,Pe.Pl.ea:rep:13} and on the other hand to the use of some eigenfunctions of linear operators \cite{Pe.Pl:gen:13,Pl:nonstation:19,St.Pl:operator:20}.
-Many of these generalizations are unified in the algebraic framework described in \cite{Kunis}.
-We generalize \eqref{prony} to nonlinear sparse interpolation problems of the form
+Problem statement \eqref{prony} was partially generalized, to the use of non-standard polynomial bases such as the Pochhammer basis and Chebyshev and Legendre polynomials \cite{La.Sa:spa:95,Gi.La.ea:sym:04,Im.Ka.ea:spa:18,Po.Ta:spa:14,Pe.Pl.ea:rep:13} and to the use of some eigenfunctions of linear operators \cite{Pe.Pl:gen:13,Pl.St.ea:rec:19,St.Pl:gen:20}.
+Many of these generalizations are unified in the algebraic framework described in \cite{Ku.Ro.ea:lea:20}.

-for a good collection of parameterized functions $g(\phi;t)$ and some multivariate formulations thereof.
-The interpolant is obtained directly from the evaluations $f(t_j)$ where the $t_j$ follow a regular interpolation point pattern associated with the specific building blocks $g(\phi_i; t)$.
-In addition, for the reconstruction of the underlying model $f(t)$ from these structured univariate or multivariate samples, we introduce the wavelet inspired paradigm of a selectable dilation and translation of the interpolation points.

-The new method follows from a search on how to solve ambiguity problems in exponential analysis, such as aliasing which arises from too coarsely sampled data, or collisions which may occur when handling projected data.
-Fine or coarse sampling is controlled by the choice of a scale or dilation which allows to stretch and shrink the uniform sampling scheme required for the spectral analysis.
-The mentioned ambiguity problems can be solved by means of a one- or multidimensional translation of the sampling locations, also called an identification shift \cite{Cu.Le:sma:12,Cu.Le:sma:12*b,Cu.Le:how:20}.

-The functions $g(\phi_i; t)$ and the set of points $t_j$ we consider, satisfy a discrete generalized eigenfunction relation of the form

-This property allows to split the nonlinear interpolation problem \eqref{cat} into the separate computation of the nonlinear parameters $\phi_i$ on the one hand and the linear $\alpha_i$ on the other, as in de Prony's method.
-Another useful property of the atoms $g(\phi_i; t)$ that we consider in \eqref{pronylet}, is that the effect of the scale and the shift on the sampling process is separable, as in $\exp(\tau+\sigma t) = \exp(\tau) \exp(\sigma t)$.

-We present a coherent study undertaken at the occasion of \cite{Cu.Le:sma:12,Cu.Le:sma:12*b,Cu.Le:how:20} and we incorporate a scale and shift strategy which is new when dealing with more general base functions.
-We also connect the use of a particular base function $g(\phi; t)$ to a specific linear matrix pencil of structured matrices in which the function samples are organized.
-This creates several algorithmic approaches.

-Altogether, we solve the sparse nonlinear interpolation problem \eqref{cat} by reformulating it as a structured generalized eigenvalue problem derived from \eqref{pronylet} and one or more structured linear systems of equations.
-While by the introduction of a scale factor, we loose the uniqueness of the solution in the nonlinear step of the algorithm, we gain the option to stretch, shrink and eventually translate an otherwise uniform scheme of sampling points.
-The translation of the sample points in the linear step of the algorithm also allows to restore the uniqueness lost in the nonlinear step.